liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 #### Content Authoring

-@product-ver@ evolves our content authoring and management capabilities significantly, making it even easier and more intuitive for the non-technical content creator to create and manage engaging content.
+@sharepoint-ver@ evolves our content authoring and management capabilities significantly, making it even easier and more intuitive for the non-technical content creator to create and manage engaging content.